 fi

-To conclude, those were just a few examples on how to run multiple commands in sequential precession by using the logical AND operator (&&) ampersands.
-Hopefully this section has helped you better understand how to chain commands on Linux or unix-based systems.
+To conclude, those were just a few examples of how to run multiple commands in sequential precession by using the logical AND operator (&&).
+Hopefully, this section has helped you better understand how to chain commands on Linux or Unix-based systems.

-If you found this article useful, you might also be interested in learning how to clear bash history or perhaps rename file in Linux from the terminal.
+If you found this article useful, you might also be interested in learning how to: